100xDevs-hkirat/Week-1-assignment/README.md

 - 02-async-js contains assignments related to asynchronous JavaScript, things that were covered in the second class.
     - [Asynchronous Java Script](./Week1-Assignments/02-async-js/README.md).

-If you have any query then ping us on the Discord server.